Slimbook-Team/.github/profile/README.md

 ## Contribute

 Fork any of our repositories, make your changes and then issue a pull request.

-If you find bugs or have new ideas that you do not want to implement yourself, fill a bug report.
+If you find bugs or have new ideas that you do not want to implement yourself, fill a bug / enhancement report.

 ## Donate